DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 ## Tracking custom metrics

-Administrative users (those with [Datadog Admin roles][4]) can see the total custom metrics per hour and the top 500 custom metrics for their account on the [usage details page][5].
+Administrative users (those with [Datadog Admin roles][4]) can see the monthly average number of custom metrics per hour and the top 500 custom metrics for their account on the [usage details page][5].
 See the [Usage Details][6] documentation for more information.

 For more real-time tracking of the count of custom metrics for a particular metric name, click into the metric name on the [Metrics Summary page][7].
 It’s listed as “Currently reporting # distinct metrics...” as shown below: